theiiienrique/theiiienrique.github.io/docs/wordpress.md

 I wrote this guide for the editors at [Palaver Arts Magazine](https://dornsife.usc.edu/palaver/), an online arts publication at the University of Southern California.

-When our host college initiated a website redesign project, requiring the migration of our magazine to WordPress, I took on the responsibility of not only migrating 270 posts from our previous website but also creating comprehensive documentation to ensure a seamless experience for the future editorial team.
+When our host college initiated a website redesign project that required migrating our magazine to WordPress, I not only migrated 270 posts from our previous website but also created comprehensive documentation to ensure a seamless experience for the future editorial team.

 To aid the transition, I created beginner-friendly WordPress templates for creating common post and page types.
-In writing this guide, I used the [Google developer documentation style guide](https://developers.google.com/style) to ensure clear and consistent instructions.
+To write this guide, I used the [Google developer documentation style guide](https://developers.google.com/style) to ensure clear and consistent instructions.
 Additionally, I used [Vale](https://vale.sh/) to maintain high-quality and consistent content that adheres to the style guide.

 :::note
 This guide assumes the user is signed in to the site and can access the dashboard.
 :::

-## Upload photos and media files
+## Upload photo and media files

-Complete the following steps to upload new photo and media files:
+To upload new photo and media files, follow these steps:

 <Stepper>